Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 Evidence Vault

-File attachment support per control result.
-Upload PDFs, screenshots, policy docs, and configuration exports.
-Tied to control ID for easy audit evidence package generation.
+File attachment support per control.
+Upload PDFs, screenshots, policy docs, and configuration exports directly to a control record.
+Tied to control ID for automated evidence package generation at export time.

 Remediation Tracker

-Track open findings across all projects.
+Track open control gaps across all frameworks.
 Assign owners, set due dates, add comments.
-Dashboard showing aging findings by risk level.
-Email alerts for overdue items.
+Dashboard showing aging items by risk level with overdue alerts.

 Compliance Calendar